FP Crown LogoFP Crown Logo

 Weekly chapter meetings are prime time to bring it up again, especially as the deadline gets closer.
 Post on your chapter bulletin board, bring samples from your CM to show off in the house, or give a 30-second shoutout during announcements.
 These small touches work.
 More tips like this in this quick guide on launching your first group order.

 If you’re ready to get started, create an account and let your Campus Manager know you want to do a group order.
-They’ll walk you through the next steps and help you build the group order link.
+They’ll walk you through the next steps and help you build the link.

 Not sure where to start?
-We’ve got you.
-Check out our catalog of over 1,000 garments and scroll through thousands of designs and inspo to get the ideas flowing.
+Check out our catalog of over 1,000 garments and scroll through thousands of designs to get ideas flowing.
+Or use our design tool to create something from scratch.